Location of Adventure

-A very important feature of this safari through primate destinations in Uganda is the limited group size, as ecotourism expeditions such as this are best experienced with small groups of travelers, for the most intimate wildlife encounters and the least impact on the natural environment.
+A very important feature of this safari through primate destinations in Uganda is the limited group size, as ecotourism expeditions are best experienced with fewer travelers, for the most intimate wildlife encounters and less impact on the natural environment.

 Specialized 4x4 Land Rovers and Land Cruisers